rockdaboot/wget2/docs/wget2.md

 ### `--force-atom`

   Read and parse the input file as Atom Feed XML.
-This enables you to retrieve links from existing sitemap files on your local disk.
+This enables you to retrieve links from existing Atom Feed files on your local disk.
   You will need `--base` to handle relative links correctly.

 ### `--force-rss`

   Read and parse the input file as RSS Feed XML.
-This enables you to retrieve links from existing sitemap files on your local disk.
+This enables you to retrieve links from existing RSS Feed files on your local disk.
   You will need `--base` to handle relative links correctly.

 ### `--force-metalink`